 Different policies are priced differently because they may have different levels of cover or service.
 Some insurance is marketed as being cheaper, because they have limitations in the services extended to you or the amount of cover.

 Check whether you are getting a good deal or just missing out on cover that is important to you.
+For example:

 - choosing your own repairer or whether you need to use the insurer’s authorised repairer;